Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 San Luis Obispo to Big Sur (100 miles): Increasingly dramatic scenery with narrower road sections.
 Class B and small Class C recommended.

 Big Sur to Monterey (30 miles): The most dramatic and most challenging section.
 Narrow lanes, tight curves, and sheer cliffs.
-Class B camper vans only recommended for nervous drivers.

 Size Restrictions and Tight Spots